San Diego ADU

 The smaller, simpler design of ADUs may lead some homeowners to try to take on the project themselves, going the DIY route.
 However, it is far more complicated than it sounds.
 San Diego County requires an Owner-Builder Declaration to get a building permit; this document puts you in charge of enormous liability.
 It also clears your homeowner’s insurance of covering injuries such as falling off a ladder, potentially leaving you with massive medical bills.

 Going the DIY route puts others at risk, too.
 The law considers anyone who helps you on any project that costs more than $500 to be your employee.
-You will be required to pay for disability insurance, unemployment, have taxes withheld, and register for an EIN on the state and federal level.
+You will be required to pay for disability insurance and unemployment, have taxes withheld, and register for an EIN on the state and federal levels.
 Also, if you sell your property, future homeowners can hold you liable for injuries and damages that occur due to your construction.

-Because ADUs are often standalone structures, they require new foundations, new walls, plumbing, electric, heating and cooling and a separate roof.
+Because ADUs are often standalone structures, they require new foundations, new walls, plumbing, electricity, heating and cooling, and a separate roof.
 As such, it’s extremely important to hire a company with significant experience building stand-alone structures like casitas.
-Kaminskiy Design & Remodeling is one of San Diego’s leading full service remodeling companies.
+Kaminskiy Design & Remodeling is one of San Diego’s leading full-service remodeling companies.

-Remember, every project is different, and you should not accept cookie cutter options for any home addition.
-Call the experts at Kaminskiy Design & Remodeling today.
+Remember, every project is different, and you should not accept cookie-cutter options for any home addition.
+Call the ADU expert designers at Kaminskiy Design & Remodeling today.

 Schedule Your Design Consultation